-Directions: place fish on oiled oven safe dish(I used my glass 9×13) take butter and brush over fish, sprinkle spice and lightly squeeze some of the lemon halves on fish and place inside the pan.
+Directions: pre-heat oven to 350 f, place fish on oiled oven safe dish(I used my glass 9×13) take butter and brush over fish, sprinkle spice and lightly squeeze some of the lemon halves on fish and place inside the pan.
 Cover with foil and bake for 10-15min.
 Remove foil then cook for another 5min or till fish is cooked

 While the fish is cooking with the foil off start the garlic-lemon butter.

 - 1/2C of butter (Also used earth balance here)